SelfKey Price Tops $0.0050 on Major Exchanges (KEY)

-SelfKey (KEY) traded up 2.7% against the U.S. dollar during the twenty-four hour period ending at 14:00 PM ET on September 20th.
-During the last seven days, SelfKey has traded 5.2% higher against the U.S. dollar.
-One SelfKey token can now be purchased for $0.0050 or 0.00000008 BTC on major exchanges.
-SelfKey has a market cap of $30.01 million and $4.80 million worth of SelfKey was traded on exchanges in the last day.
+SelfKey (KEY) traded up 0.2% against the dollar during the one day period ending at 22:00 PM E.T. on September 22nd.
+SelfKey has a market capitalization of $30.28 million and $2.79 million worth of SelfKey was traded on exchanges in the last 24 hours.
+One SelfKey token can now be bought for $0.0050 or 0.00000008 BTC on popular cryptocurrency exchanges.
+During the last week, SelfKey has traded 9.8% higher against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.